Stop! Your Lease Extension in Ruddington Could Be FREE

 Why you should start your Ruddington lease extension

-Leasehold residencies in Ruddington with in excess of one hundred years remaining on the lease are sometimes referred to as ‘virtual freehold’.
+Leasehold properties in Ruddington with more than one hundred years remaining on the lease are often referred to as ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and service charges merit it.
+In such circumstances there is often little to be gained by buying the freehold unless savings on ground rent and service charges merit it.

 Lender Requirement